Networking Interview Questions

 Additionally, the physical layer, data connection layer, core network, transport layer, session layer, presentation layer, and application layer are among the seven layers of the OSI Model.
 To ensure dependable communication throughout a network, every layer cooperates with the others.

-Q. 10: Give a brief about each layer in the OSI Model.
+Q. 10: Give a brief description of each layer in the OSI Model.

 3. Network layer: Provides routing and forwarding of data packets between networks based on network addresses.